jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ![](../Images/EmptyBreadboard.png)

 Some of the holes are electrically connected to each other!
 This helps us hook parts together to make circuits, but it's important to what's connected to what.
-The breadboard is divided into two parts: power and components:
+The breadboard is divided into two sections, one for power and one for components:

 ![](../Images/BreadboardLayout.png)